jacobgil/jacobgil.github.io/_posts/2020-12-31-exploring-explainability-for-vision-transformers.md

 Another thing we can do, is apply Activation Maximization, to find the kind of image inputs that maximize different parts in the network.

-In Vision Transformers the image are split into 14x14 independent patches (that represent 16x16 pixels).
+In Vision Transformers the images are split into 14x14 independent patches (that represent 16x16 pixels).

 We also see this in the Activation Maximization result below- instead of getting a continuous image, we get 14x14 patches.